mathigon/textbooks/content/divisibility2/content.md

 ### Divisibility by 8

 {.fixme} The smallest place value that is divisible by 8 is the [[10s | 100s | 1000s]] place.
-Upon correct answer: 8 x 125 = 1000, so every number ending in “000” is divisible by 8.
+Upon correct answer: 8 × 125 = 1000, so every number ending in “000” is divisible by 8.
 We just need to check to see if the number formed by the first three place values is divisible by 8.

 {.fixme} 271,325 = 271,000 + 325
 Always divisible by 8 [[is not | is]] divisible by 8